nashcontrol/no-ssl/README.md

 # no-ssl

-Take a list of domains and probes for support of legacy TLS 1.0 and TLS 1.1 protocols.
+Take a list of domains and probes for support of legacy TLS v1.0/TLS v1.1 protocols and certificate expiration checks.

 ## Install